How-To Achieve The Montessori Method At Home

 - Recommended Montessori Resources

-Incorporating Montessori Principles at Home
+Incorporating Montessori Basics at Home

 When it comes to implementing Montessori principles in the home, most parents are intrigued by the idea, but they aren't sure where to start.
 But, it starts with a change in mindset.
 As a parent, you have to start by understanding that children — even the littlest ones — are capable of more than you realize.
 Once you acknowledge this, then you can make some changes around your home to set yourself and your child up for Montessori success.